 Good day, ladies and gentlemen, and welcome to the Grail fourth quarter 2024 earnings call.
 At this time, all participants are in listen-only mode.
 After the speaker's presentation, there'll be a question and answer session.
 Please be advised that this conference call is being recorded.
 Grail Investor Relations, please begin.

 Thanks, Bob.
 As you may know, Gallery was designed to be utilized at population scale, and we've continued to enhance our technology and our laboratory infrastructure to enable all this future growth.
 Over the past several years, we've been working on an updated version of Gallery, which will enable efficient growth and support testing at scale.
 At the end of 2024, we rolled this enhanced version out, which includes a reduced panel size, allowing us to lower sequencing costs and to run approximately four times the number of samples on every flow cell.
 Additionally, the testing workflow is now both fully automated and integrated, meaning we've been able to eliminate numerous manual steps in the lab, allowing for much greater efficiency.
-The implementation of these updates has substantially expanded our lab capacity, and we do not anticipate any additional CAPEX investment will be needed to support our expected volume for the foreseeable future of the next several years.
+The implementation of these updates has substantially expanded our lab capacity, and we do not anticipate any additional CapEx investment will be needed to support our expected volume for the foreseeable future of the next several years.
 We began offering this version of the test in December and expect to see COGS improvements as we continue to scale.
 We're also really pleased that the U.S. military's TRICARE health insurance program has added the Gallery test to the approved list of lab-developed tests as a covered benefit for patients who are 50 years or older with an elevated risk of cancer.
 This addition came after the Defense Health Agency reviewed Gallery to determine if it met TRICARE requirements for both safety and effectiveness.
 We're currently working with TRICARE's carriers to implement this new offering.
-We're really pleased with the progress we've made since GRIL was founded in 2016.
-The Gallery test is identifying deadly cancers in asymptomatic adults in clinical care today.
+We're really pleased with the progress we've made since GROW was founded in 2016.
+The gallery test is identifying deadly cancers in asymptomatic adults in clinical care today.
 We continue to demonstrate our scientific leadership in this emerging field to completely transform how we screen for cancer and to dramatically improve the cancer detection rate in the population.
-We continue to make progress on our modular FDA submission, and we're looking forward to continuing to help individuals and their families detect cancer early when it can be cured.
-To discuss our fourth quarter financial results, I'll hand it over to GRIL's Chief Financial Officer, Aaron Frieden.
+We continue to make progress on our modular FDA submission And we're looking forward to continuing to help individuals and their families detect cancer early when it can be cured.
+To discuss our fourth quarter financial results, I'll hand it over to Grail's Chief Financial Officer, Aaron Frieden.

 Thank you, Aaron.
 Since the separation from Illumina in June of last year, we have made great progress as a public company.
 We have seen strong growth per gallery, improved our cost efficiency, and recently completed a major initiative to launch the new version of the test, preparing us for scalability.
 We believe we are in a strong financial position and are pleased with the momentum we are seeing as we continue to drive multi-cancer early detection from an idea towards becoming a new standard of care.
-We are in the final stages of data collection for our registrational studies and are looking forward to readouts from the Pathfinder II and NHS Gallery studies, as well as completion of our modular PMA submission with the FDA in the first half of 2026.
+We are in the final stages of data collection for our registrational studies and are looking forward to readouts from the Pathfinder 2 and NHS Gallery studies, as well as completion of our modular PMA submission with the FDA in the first half of 2026.
 We are grateful to our employees for their incredible commitment and dedication to our mission to detect cancer early when it can be cured.
 We'll now turn the call over to Q&A. Operator, please go ahead.

 Thank you.
-At this time, if you would like to ask a question, please click on the raise hand button which can be found on the black bar at the bottom of your screen.
+At this time, if you would like to ask a question, please click on the raise hand button, which can be found on the black bar at the bottom of your screen.
 You may remove yourself from the queue at any time by lowering your hand.
 When it is your turn, you will hear your name called and receive a prompt to unmute.
-As a reminder, we are allowing analysts one question and one related follow-up today.
+As a reminder, we are allowing analysts one question and one related follow up today.
 We will wait one moment to allow the queue to form.

 The first question is from Doug Schenkel at Wolf Week Research.
 Please unmute yourself and begin with your question.

 Great.
-Thank you,
+Thank you, Doug.

 Thank you again, guys.

-Thank you, I appreciate the color.
+Thank you.
+I appreciate the call.

 Josh, you want to jump in on that one?

 Great.
 That's helpful.
-And then just one follow up on a separate note on cash.
-As you closed out 2024, can you speak to what cash preservation initiatives may have done to efforts to get more payer coverage?
-I know there was the recent announcement that you said on the call, but any new color on longer term impacts there?
+And then just one follow-up on a separate note on cash.
+As you closed out 2024, can you speak to what cash preservation initiatives may have done to efforts to get more payer coverage.
+I know there was the recent announcement that you said on the call, but any new color on longer-term impacts there?
 Thanks.

 And the final question is from Carl Mixon from Canaccord.
 Please unmute yourself and begin with your question.